tymyrddin/purple/source/docs/foundations/montessori/culture.md

 Knowledge moves through a team by specific mechanisms, not by osmosis.
 Informal lunchtime sessions where someone shares what they have been working on.
 Internal wikis that document techniques, tools, and procedures in a form others can actually find.
 Show-and-tell of new skills, interesting findings, or projects that worked.
-Mentorship that pairs less and more experienced people for sustained transfer rather than a single introduction.
-And external sharing, through [blog posts](https://broomstick.tymyrddin.dev), talks, or [open-source contributions](https://github.com/tymyrddin/), which builds reputation while forcing a clarity that tends to arrive only when something has to be explained to strangers.
+Mentorship that pairs less and more experienced people for sustained transfer.
+And external sharing, through [blog posts](https://broomstick.tymyrddin.dev), talks, or [open-source contributions](https://github.com/tymyrddin/), which builds reputation while forcing a clarity that arrives only when something has to be explained to strangers.

 ## Recognition and rewards